Advocate Marketing: How Does Advocate Marketing Work

 Why use Advocate Marketing?

 Furthermore, advocates are often more passionate about the products or services they love than the companies that produce them.
-That passion can be infectious and a significant selling point for potential customers who may be on the fence about making a purchase.
+That passion can be infectious and a significant selling point for potential customers who may be on the fence about purchasing.

 How to use Advocate Marketing